 - Developers tab is not by default enabled and visible to you in Excel Ribbon.
 You need to enable it through Excel Options.

-- Recording a macro works on simple tasks that are repeating and you need those to be automated.
+- Recording a macro works on simple tasks that are repeating, and you need those to be automated.
 However, for complex tasks which involve looping or Conditional Inputs and Outputs are still need to be coded manually under VBA.

 - You need to save the file as an Excel-Macro Enable file format in order to be able to read and run the code again on your excel.

 This is a guide to Programming in Excel.
-Here we discuss how to Program in Excel along with practical examples and downloadable excel template.
+Here we discuss how to Program in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –